mit-nlp/MITIE/README.md

 [training a custom NER tool](examples/python/train_ner.py), or [training a custom relation extractor](examples/python/train_ner.py).

+### Using MITIE from R

+MITIE can be installed as an R package.
+See the [README](tools/R-binding/README.md) for details.

 ### Using MITIE from a C program

 There are example C programs in the [examples/C](examples/C) folder.
 To compile of them you simply